Omar-Bayomi/Rover_project/README.md

 At the end of phase 1 the rover must map at least 40% of the environment at 60% fidelity and locate at least one rock.

-At the end of phase 2 the rover must map at least 95% of the environment at 85% fidelity.
-All while colliding with the least number of obstacles.
+At the end of phase 2:
+1) the rover must map at least 95% of the environment at 85% fidelity.
+2) collecting 5 rocks and locating all of them
+3) least amount of hittings.

 ## Dependencies 📚